KULL-Centre/papers/2021/CG-IDPs-Tesei-et-al/README.md

-# CG model of liquid-liquid phase behavior of IDPs
+# CG model of liquid-liquid phase behaviour of IDPs

-This repository contains [Jupyter](http://jupyter.org) Notebooks and simulation data for reproducing the work of the scientific paper _Accurate model of liquid-liquid phase behavior of intrinsically-disordered proteins from data-driven optimization of single-chain properties_ by G. Tesei, T. Klarsø Schulze, R. Crehuet, and K. Lindorff-Larsen.
+This repository contains [Jupyter](http://jupyter.org) Notebooks and simulation data for reproducing the work of the scientific paper _Accurate model of liquid-liquid phase behaviour of intrinsically-disordered proteins from data-driven optimization of single-chain properties_ by G. Tesei, T. Klarsø Schulze, R. Crehuet, and K. Lindorff-Larsen.

 ### Layout